Deltares-research/DLLMForge/docs/tutorials/Information_extraction_tutorial.rst

 Let the LLM automatically generate a schema based on your task description.
 This is useful when you're not sure about the exact structure or want to explore what fields to extract.

-In this example, we'll use the LLM to generate a schema for extracting machine learning model hyperparameters from research papers.
-First, define your task description and set up the schema generator:
+In this example, we'll use the LLM to generate a schema for extracting machine learning model hyperparameters from research papers:

 .. code-block:: python